couchbase/cbft/docs/index.md

 You should see query results appearing below the query field.

-That's it for Getting Started.
-The web admin UI has more screens and features that are worth exploring, so be sure to click around.
+That's it for now for getting started.
+The web admin UI has more screens and features, so be sure to click around and explore!

 # Where to go next